-Know the difference between disaster recovery plan and business continuity plan
+What’s the difference: disaster recovery plan and business continuity plan

 Business Continuity Planning

-A business continuity plan is a written document that lists the business’ essential functions.
+A business continuity plan is a written document that lists the business’s essential functions.
 According to TechTarget, these are things like a list of critical supplies, employee contact information, a list of crucial business functions or copies of important records.
-Basically, the business continuity plan includes all the necessary information to get the business up and running as soon as possible.
+Basically, the business continuity plan includes all the necessary information to get the business up and running as soon as possible after a disruptive event.

 Disaster Recovery Planning

 A disaster recovery plan can be considered a more focused, specific part of a business continuity plan.

 Depending on who you talk to, a disaster recovery plan is sometimes narrowly focused on a business’s data and information systems.
 According to Data Center Knowledge, for example, a disaster recovery plan is designed to save “data with the sole purpose of being able to recover it in the event of a disaster.”
 For this reason, disaster recovery planning is usually focused on the needs of the IT department.
 Depending on the type of disaster, the plan could involve everything from recovering a small data set to the loss of an entire datacenter.
 Since most businesses are increasingly reliant on information technology, the disaster recovery plan is an important part of business continuity planning.

 A disaster recovery plan can also refer to protocols that are outside the realm of IT.
 For example, the plan could include steps for recovery personnel to seek a secondary business location to resume critical operations.
 Or, it could include guidance for how to restore communication between emergency staff if primary lines of communication are unavailable.